Veterinary pharmacovigilance inspections: Q&As

 These Q&As are based on the Pharmacovigilance Inspectors Working Group’s interpretation of Veterinary Medicinal Products Regulation (Regulation (EU) 2019/6) and Commission Implementing Regulation (EU) 2021/1281.
 Q&As may refer to previous pieces of legislation and guidance but they are valid (unless they are marked as obsolete) by analogy.

-• as much as possible be written according to a standard format in use by the MAH, eventually including easy-to-read sections such as tables outlining the responsibilities of each of the parties in carrying out pharmacovigilance activities and annexes which contain information subject to more frequent review (such as the list of products to which the contract is applicable).
+• Contracts should as much as possible be written according to a standard format in use by the MAH, eventually including easy-to-read sections such as tables outlining the responsibilities of each of the parties in carrying out pharmacovigilance activities and annexes which contain information subject to more frequent review (such as the list of products to which the contract is applicable).

 Contracts are expected to contain at least the following information: